 Are you planning a trip to Hawaii in December and want to know where to see Christmas lights in Hawaii?
 Keep scrolling to find out how to see Hawaii Christmas lights on your next trip.

-This post about where to see Christmas lights in Hawaii in December contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about where to see Christmas lights in Hawaii in December was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Trying to find ways to make your Hawaii winter vacation truly special?